echeran/smile-of-murugan/webbook/chapter04.md

 the tip / Of her rosy finger now and then she spills / The shining tear-drops that in heavy lids / collected, roll down fast”.
 Her thoughts are far away—and suddenly one is taken to the king's winter-camp (? at Talaiyālaṅkāṉam), where her lord (?
-Neṭuňceḻiyaṉ), “at war with numberless foes", is fully absorbed in his stern duties.
+Neṭuñceḻiyaṉ), “at war with numberless foes", is fully absorbed in his stern duties.
 In one of the most vivid scenes in the entire bardic poetry one sees the king inspecting at night the camp with wounded